Lynsay/JavaExamples/README.md

 # JavaExamples

+Lynsay A. Shepherd, April 2015

+## Overview
-A repo containing miscellaneous, sample Python programs.
+A repo containing miscellaneous, sample Java programs.
 It will include examples of various programming concepts.